anthxnyR/test/README.md

 ## Usage
 Once both the backend and frontend are running, you can access the application in your web browser at `http://localhost:3001`.
 The frontend provides a user interface with the following features:

-1. View Client List: Displays a list of clients with their names, last names, profile images and IDs.
+1. View Customer List: Displays a list of clients with their names, last names, profile images and IDs.
-2. Check Specific Client: Allows you to search for a specific client by their ID.
+2. Check Specific Customer: Allows you to search for a specific client by their ID.
 The application will fetch the client's information from the API and display their name, last name, gender, email, and profile image.
-3. Add Client: Provides a form to add a new client.
+3. Add Customer: Provides a form to add a new client.
 You need to fill in the first name, last name, email, gender, and image URL.
 If you select "Other" for gender, you can specify a custom gender.